 UPDATE: DCHFA funds market-rate to affordable housing rehabilitation at Ridgecrest Village

-Washington, D.C., Sept.
-29, 2022 (GLOBE NEWSWIRE) -- The District of Columbia Housing Finance Agency (DCHFA) has financed the rehabilitation of Ridgecrest Village Phase I in Ward 8's Shipley Terrace neighborhood.
+/EIN News/ -- Washington, D.C., Oct.
+05, 2022 (GLOBE NEWSWIRE) -- The District of Columbia Housing Finance Agency (DCHFA) has financed the rehabilitation of Ridgecrest Village Phase I in Ward 8’s Shipley Terrace neighborhood.
 The Agency issued $21.9 million in tax exempt bonds and underwrote $16.83 million in D.C. and federal Low Income Housing Tax Credit (LIHTC) equity.
 Phase I of the project will consist of remodeling 13 existing buildings on the property originally constructed in 1951.

 “Not only does this deal ensure the residents of Ridgecrest Village will get much-needed updates to preserve their homes, but also that formerly naturally occurring affordable housing will transition to long term affordable housing to support residents at all income levels,” stated Christopher E. Donald, Executive Director/CEO, DCHFA.
 “The Agency hopes to see many more projects like this across the District in the future.”